Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Summary and outlook

+The OLSC method used elsewhere intrinsically ignores the vertex corrections, and can work well where the vertex correction is absent due to some symmetry reasons, e.g., the KPZ equation.
+In the present problem, there are no symmetry reasons that prohibit fluctuation corrections to all the coupling constants.
+However, due to the presence of the underdamped waves, the vertex corrections turn out to be {\em finite}~\cite{ep_pre}, and hence can be ignored so far as the universal scaling is concerned.
+The RG framework can handle the vertex corrections, whether relevant (in the RG sense), or not - systematically.
+The generic question to what degree the universal scaling is affected by a missing coupling constant can occur in a theory with relevant vertex corrections as well.
+In such cases, applications of RG methods would in fact be unavoidable.

 Our work can be extended in a variety of ways.
-It will be interesting to construct a suitable higher dimensional version of the two-species asymmetric exclusion and obtain the corresponding higher dimensional hydrodynamic equations.
+It will be interesting to extend our analysis to multi component models; see, e.g., Ref.~\cite{van}.
+It will also be interesting to construct a suitable higher dimensional version of the two-species asymmetric exclusion and obtain the corresponding higher dimensional hydrodynamic equations.
 One can then ask whether the higher dimensional version of the present model belongs to the higher dimensional KPZ universality class.
-Secondly, one can introduce ``reactions'' of various kinds, that will reduce the number of conservation laws from two to one.
+Secondly, one can introduce ``mass conserving reactions'' of various kinds, that will reduce the number of conservation laws from two to one in the present model.
 How that affects the long wavelength universal scaling properties is an interesting question to study in the future.
 One may additionally introduce lane exchanges by the particles and see whether the conclusions drawn here still remain valid in the presence of exchange.
 Effects of quenched disorder on the universal scaling properties can also be studied.
 It has recently been shown that in a single-component periodic TASEP with quenched disordered hopping rates, the disorder is irrelevant (in a RG sense) when the system is away from half-filling, and the scaling properties of the fluctuations in the long wavelength limit belong to the 1D KPZ universality class.
 In contrast, close to half-filling a new universality class emerges~\cite{astik-prr}.
 We hope our work will inspire future theoretical work along these directions.